Child and Family Development

 @ Florissant Valley | Forest Park | Meramec

-The Child and Family Development program offers you a variety of degree options and pathways of study.
+The Child and Family Development program offers an Associate in Applied Science degree.
 You will investigate leading theories of child development and methodologies for curriculum planning and assessment.
-Through class lectures, observation studies, field work with mentor teachers, service learning and opportunities for discussion with award-winning faculty, students will engage with the best practices designed for the study of early education.
-The associate in applied science degree is a two-year program of study with coursework in early education, child development and family studies.
-When you complete the AAS degree you can find employment as a teacher or director in early childhood settings, including preschool programs, teacher assistant in elementary schools or as parent educator working within the community.
+Through class lectures, observation studies, field work with mentor teachers, service learning and opportunities for discussion with award-winning faculty, you will engage with the best practices designed for the study of young children and families.

 The recommended academic plan blends general education requirements with options for areas of concentration to ensure students get the most out of their certificate or degree.